Art Briles joined Eastern New Mexico University as head football coach in November 2025.

 Briles, a native of Rule, Texas, has coached football for 40+ years.
 The 2013 AP College Football Coach of the Year led the University of Houston (2002-07) and Baylor (2008-15) to 10 bowl games and a 99-65 overall record.

-With the Bears, Briles compiled a 65-37 mark over eight seasons.
+Eastern New Mexico is Briles third collegiate head coaching position.
+He led Baylor to a 60-37 mark over eight seasons.
 His squads won two Big 12 championships and earned six bowl berths.
-In 2011, quarterback Robert Griffin III won the Heisman Trophy under the guidance of coach Briles.

 In Houston, he helped the Cougars go 34-28 over five seasons, including four bowl games and a Conference USA championship.

-He has coached four NFL starting quarterbacks - Kevin Kolb, Case Keenum, Robert Griffin III, and Bryce Petty.
+In his coaching tenure, Briles has coached four NFL starting quarterbacks - Kevin Kolb, Case Keenum, Robert Griffin III, and Bryce Petty.

 Kevin Fite and Art Briles both worked at the University of Houston at the same time.
 Fite served as the associate athletic director for compliance and eligibility while Briles served as head football coach.